 The first and most obvious benefit of glulam is that its main component, timber, grows out of the ground and does not need to be mined and subjected to the high energy demand manufacturing processes that steel and cement require.

-Timber has a good strength to weight ratio in comparison with steel and concrete.
+Timber has an excellent strength to weight ratio in comparison with steel and concrete.
 If you consider equivalent beam sizes for the same load bearing capacity in glulam and steel, glulam has approximately 1.5 – 2 times the strength to weight ratio of steel.
-This means there is a benefit in the buildability of glulam structures – this could be that it becomes possible to manhandle a beam into a roof space, or on a larger scale, craning of large prefabricated roof elements becomes feasible.
+This means there is a benefit in the ‘buildability’ of glulam structures – this could be it becomes possible to manhandle a beam into a roof space, or on a larger scale, craning of large prefabricated roof elements becomes feasible.
 Another advantage is that smaller foundations are needed for a reduced structure weight.

 The process of glue laminating timber eliminates the natural performance variations that characterise solid sawn timber.
-As Glulam beams are engineered wood products that are manufactured to meet specific performance criteria, the specifier and user can be assured that Glulam products will consistently perform as expected.
+As glulam beams are engineered wood products manufactured to meet specific performance criteria, the specifier and user can be assured that glulam products will consistently perform as expected.

 Large section timber elements actually perform very well in fires.
 This is due to the way in which timber chars at a known rate and does not deform like steel.
 Fire performance of glulam has been the subject of extensive research and structural glulam members can be designed to last a certain period of time in a fire based on the rate at which it chars.
 Additional fire protective finishes can be used to further increase the fire performance.

 Laminated timber is far superior to solid timber due to its high strength and dimensional stability.
 Where solid timber posts and beams will crack and twist, a glulam member in the same size (and often smaller) will remain stable for many years as well as retaining its aesthetic appeal.